PTSD Treatment in Lexington, KY

 Our PTSD treatment program at Lexington Addiction Center includes a range of evidence-based therapies, such as cognitive-behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), dialectical behavior therapy (DBT), and trauma-focused therapy.
 We also provide medication management, group therapy, family therapy, and holistic interventions to support healing and recovery.

 At Lexington Addiction Center, we have helped so many individuals find relief from PTSD and other mental health conditions.
 We offer both partial hospitalization and outpatient programs in Lexington, Kentucky, as well as online treatment options.

 No matter which program you choose, we will provide individualized care that is tailored to your unique needs and goals.
 Our staff is made up of experts in addiction treatment and mental health who are dedicated to helping you overcome PTSD and build a happier life.

-Contact us today to learn more about our options for PTSD treatment in Lexington today.
+Contact us today to learn more about our options for PTSD treatment in Lexington, KY.